AceFire6/dotfiles/README.md

 ### dotfiles Installation

-This will do a bare clone of this repo, setup the `conf` alias, and backup and replace any existing config to `~/.config-backup`
+This will do a bare clone of this repo, setup the `conf` and `dotfile` alias, and backup and replace any existing config to `~/.config-backup`.

 > NOTE: To run this you need `curl` and `git` to be installed